abrasive/shairport/INSTALL.md

 alsa =
 {
   output_device = "hw:0";
   mixer_control_name = "PCM";
 };

 ```
-Fourth, enable Shairport Sync to start automatically on boot up:
+The next step is to enable Shairport Sync to start automatically on boot up:
 ```
 $ sudo systemctl enable shairport-sync
 ```
-Fifth, either reboot the Pi or start the service:
+Finally, either reboot the Pi or start the `shairport-sync` service:
 ```
 $ sudo systemctl start shairport-sync
 ```
-Sixth, enjoy!
+The Shairport Sync AirPlay service should now appear on the network for your devices to find.
+Connect to it and enjoy.